zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

             Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The service-url parameter points to the target endpoint on the gateway.

+    * **enableUrlEncodedCharacters**

+        When set to true, the Gateway will allow encoded characters to be part of URL requests redirected through the Gateway.
+The default and recommended behaviour for this parameter is to be false.
+Do not set this to true, unless you specifically expect certain encoded characters in your application's requests.

+        **Important!**  When the encoded character expected is an encoded slash or backslash("%2f", "5C"), make sure the gateway is also configured to allow encoded slashes.
+For more info see [Configure the Zowe runtime](install-zos.md)

     * **apiInfo.apiId**

         This parameter specifies the API identifier that is registered in the API Mediation Layer installation.